Page under construction

 In 1903 on a voyage from the USA to Fleetwood UK the Vanadis fell foul of another storm on arriving off Fleetwood at the entrance to Morecambe Bay and ended up as a wreck in Half Moon Bay, Heysham.

-On the painting (picture top left) Vanadis is rigged as a frigate.
+On the painting (picture right) Vanadis is rigged as a frigate.
 The classification "frigate" was used on civil cargo ships in Finland/Russia.
-For more details about the Vanadis from the Museum click here.

 The final voyage of the SV Vanadis